aalanders/ember-lgtm/README.md

 ### <a name="nested-validation"></a> Nested validation

-ember-lgtm also adds two LGTM helpers to add support for nested validations for objects and array.
+ember-lgtm also adds two LGTM helpers to add support for nested validations for objects and arrays.
 Here's an example of how to use them:

 ```
-// TODO:
+// TODO: add example for `isValid` and `allAreValid` helpers
 ```

 You can create your own [Custom Helpers](https://github.com/square/lgtm/wiki/Custom-Helpers) by using `LGTM.helpers.register` directly.